air fryer steam venting on kitchen counter carbon monoxide question

 Can an air fryer set off a carbon monoxide alarm?

 Yes — but not because it produces CO.
-Smoke particulates from cooking and fumes from degrading PTFE coatings can trigger some CO detector sensors.
+Smoke particulates and fumes from degrading PTFE coatings can trigger some combination detector sensors.
 If this happens repeatedly, inspect your basket coating and improve kitchen ventilation.
+Switching to a ceramic or stainless basket typically resolves the issue.

 Is it safe to use an air fryer in a small kitchen?

 Yes, with ventilation.
 Open a window or run a range hood during cooking.
-In very small enclosed kitchens, a PFAS-free ceramic or stainless basket is particularly important since there’s less air volume to dilute any cooking vapors.
+In very small enclosed kitchens, a PFAS-free ceramic or stainless basket is particularly important since there’s less air volume to dilute cooking vapors.
+See our guide on air fryers and carbon monoxide detectors for more on this specific scenario.

 Should I be worried about air fryer fumes around my kids?